Speech, Language and Hearing Sciences Scholars

-The Communication Sciences and Disorders Scholars program is an exclusive opportunity for SLU freshmen to be guaranteed a position in SLU's CSD graduate program after graduation from SLU's undergraduate CSD program.
+Saint Louis University's Speech, Language and Hearing Sciences Scholars program is an exclusive opportunity for freshmen to be guaranteed a position in Doisy College for Health Science's speech, language and hearing sciences graduate program after completing their SLHS degree at SLU.

-The program allows students seeking careers as speech-language pathologists to gain valuable health care credentials prior to entrance into the graduate CSD program.
-This preparatory education, in conjunction with the CSD program's didactic and clinical curriculum, enriches the graduate's expertise and competence.
+The program allows students seeking careers as speech-language pathologists to gain valuable health care credentials prior to entrance into the graduate speech, language and hearing sciences program.
+This preparatory education, in conjunction with the speech, language and hearing sciences program's didactic and clinical curriculum, enriches the graduate's expertise and competence.

-In addition, it allows students the opportunity for a rewarding health care career should they elect not to continue in the graduate CSD program upon completion of their bachelor's degree.
-Learn more about CSD Education
+In addition, it allows students the opportunity for a rewarding health care career should they elect not to continue in the graduate speech, language and hearing sciences program upon completion of their bachelor's degree.

-The admission requirements for the CSD Scholars program are as follows:
+The admission requirements for the SLHS scholars program are as follows:

 - SLU has moved to test optional admission process for all undergraduate programs.
 Applicants may submit standardized test scores, but those who choose not to will not be at a disadvantage in any way in the admission process.